Uberspace/lab/source/guide_isso.rst

  [server]
  listen = http://0.0.0.0:1234/

 The minimum settings are a link to the sqlite database as well as the host domain and the ip of the local host.
-The host domain is from where you want to access the isso server - be aware that the comment domain has to be a sub domain of the blog domain (read about CORS_ for more information).
+The host domain is from where you want to access the isso server - be aware that the comment domain has to be a sub domain of the main domain (read about CORS_ for more information).
 The port can be any free port of your uberspace (you have chosen that port during the web backend configuration, mentioned above).

 .. note:: Currently Isso has an issue with the latest version of the module ``werkzeug``.
 If the code from above fails with the error message ``"ImportError: cannot import name 'SharedDataMiddleware'"`` you can use the following workaround until the issue gets fixed.